An American pastor detained in China for nearly 20 years has been released

 “We welcome David Lin’s release from prison in the People’s Republic of China.
 He has returned to the United States and now gets to see his family for the first time in nearly 20 years,” the State Department said.

+The administration has been working on Lin's case and the others for years and have raised them at every meeting with senior Chinese officials, including Blinken’s recent meeting with Chinese Foreign Minister Wang Yi in Laos.

-Lin frequently traveled to China in the 1990s to spread the gospel, according to China Aid, an U.S.-based advocacy group for persecuted activists in China.
+Lin frequently traveled to China in the 1990s to spread the gospel, according to China Aid, an U.S.-based advocacy group founded by Fu for persecuted activists in China.
 The group said Lin sought a license from the Chinese government to carry out Christian ministry.
-It’s unlikely he was granted permission, and he was detained in 2006 when assisting an underground church, China Aid said.
+It’s unlikely he was granted permission, and he was detained in 2006 when assisting a house church, China Aid said.

 Lin was formally arrested in 2009 on suspicion of contract fraud and, after a court review, was sentenced to life in prison, China Aid said.